 Over the past six years the proportion of Root prefixes has declined slightly, as have Hole prefixes, while the number of Path (different-path more-specific) prefixes has risen slightly.
-The high proportion of Path prefixes points to a prevalent use of more specific s in the Ipv4 network for traffic engineering purposes.
+The high proportion of Path prefixes points to a prevalent use of more specifics in the IPv4 network for traffic engineering purposes.

-A comparable view of the IPv6 network (Figure 21) shows a similar picture, but in a more exaggerated form.
-The relative incidence of Root prefixes has declined from 95% to 50%, which the number of Path more-specific prefixes has risen from 10% to 30%.
+A comparable view of the IPv6 network (Figure 21) shows a similar result, but some somewhat different starting conditions.
+The relative incidence of Root prefixes has declined from 95% to 40%, which the number of Path-distinguished more-specific prefixes has risen from 10% to 35%.
 A possible explanation is that as IPv6 changes from being a low use trial to become part of the service environment considerations of traffic engineering rise in importance, and the number of different-path more-specific reflects this changing perception of the role of the IPv6 network.
-The relative count of IPv6 hole prefixes has risen in the last half of 2020.
+The relative count of IPv6 hole prefixes has doubled in the past 2 years.